 - Nature embraces the seasons, growing and blooming in the spring, struggling to survive in the summer, dying off in the autumn, and falling dormant in the winter.

 - Athletes work hard during their sport’s season, taking breaks between games, then resting during the off-season.

 - Interval training and strength training have you working hard then resting.

 - Animals forage for food and build up sustenance during the summer and retreat or hibernate during the winter.

-- The human heart contracts then releases with every heartbeat.
-To keep you alive it works then rests repeatedly.
+- The human heart contracts and releases with every heartbeat.
+To keep you alive it works and rests repeatedly.

 So why do freelancers, and frankly most remote workers who work from home, feel like they can’t take even small breaks?